varjakm/Andmetehnika_projekt/README.md

 On the same graph two different lines with separate scales are given.
 - From the graph, we can see that people are living longer, as country gets richer

-The dataframes we used to make figures, have been also exported as csv files to a folder named "ForPowerBI", from there we used df_gdpcap.csv, df_lifeexp.csv, df_literacy.csv for data visualization in PowerBI.
+The dataframes we used to make figures, have been also exported as csv files to a folder named "ForPowerBI".

+From there we used df_gdpcap.csv, df_lifeexp.csv, df_literacy.csv for data visualization in PowerBI.

 Using Microsoft Power BI Desktop we created a data model including Country, GDP, Life expectancy and Literacy data.
 The data model reads data directly from .csv files in github repository.
 We used Power Query for data transformation - for example unpivot  table to get data into rows per different years for visualization.
 Example transformation script in M for the "df_gdppcap.csv" file: